GETTING A VISA

-Take a taxi to the Holiday Inn hotel from the airport.
+Take a taxi to your hotel from the airport.
 This is an efficient and safe means of transport, and you should be able to get a taxi with ease at the airport.
 Simply follow the signs for taxis once you exit the airport arrivals area.
-The taxi fare will range from about AED 80 - 100 (~$20-$25 USD) depending on time of day, traffic, etc.

 3) Dubai Metro

 Depending on your arrival time, you could use the metro which runs along a central highway in Dubai.
 At each metro station, you can connect to more specific bus routes as well as hailing a taxi to get to your final destination.
 You’ll need a ‘nol’ card (similar to the British ‘oyster’ card) which can be purchased at any metro station, and also works on buses.
 A standard metro fare will be approximately 7 AED (~$2 USD ) per person.
 Depending on your arrival time, you may be able to take the Dubai Metro as far as the Sharaf DG Metro Station, which is a mere 2-minute walk from Holiday Inn Al Barsha.
 It will take you approximately 50 minutes on the metro to get to the Sharaf DG Metro Station from DXB, and a standard metro fare will be approximately 7 AED (~$2 USD ) per person.
 You can find out more about planning your trip here.

 Download one of these e-hailing apps before you arrive.

 Here’s a trip planner from the Roads & Transport Authority.
 Input an origin and a destination, and it will give you all the available public transport options.